What is an anonymous email address?

 In a nutshell, German laws as well as the European GDPR require of Internet services such as Tutanota to store as little data about their users as possible.
 According to German laws, Tutanota can not be forced to store additional data or change the system in a way that additional data is being stored by request of the authorities.
 A gag order can also not be issued in Germany.

 As laws may change, we are confident that German society will keep fighting for our right to privacy, even when politicians around the world are pushing for mass surveillance.

-A good example of how Germans are fighting illegal mass surveillance is the fact that the German Constitutional Court has repeatedly declared data retention laws illegal in Germany while many countries, including the USA, the United Kingdom and Switzerland, already have excessive data retention laws.
+A good example of how Germans are fighting illegal mass surveillance is the fact that the German Constitutional Court has repeatedly declared data retention laws for emails illegal in Germany while many countries, including the USA, the United Kingdom and Switzerland, already have excessive data retention laws.

 How to sign up for an anonymous email address with Tutanota

 Simply open the Tutanota mail client in any browser with this link.
 Tutanota does not log IP addresses so you are free to choose, however, the most private browser you can get is the Tor browser.

 The screenshot shows the dark theme for the Tutanota web client.
 Click on Sign-up to register an anonymous email account with Tutanota.
 Then the sign up page is being displayed like this:

 Enter your preferred anonymous email address.
 Obviously, you should not choose the standard firstname.lastname@ as an address if you want the email address to be truly anonymous.
 You can also choose the domain by clicking on the three-dot button to the top right corner.
 Tutanota offers the following domains: tutanota.com, tutanota.de, tutamail.com, tuta.io, and keemail.me.